 7. The Name Drop

 Dale Carnegie wrote, "A person's name is to that person the sweetest sound in any language."
+Neuroscience confirms this: hearing your own name activates the brain's self-referential processing network and increases attention.

 Use the interviewer's name 2-3 times during the conversation (not more—that's weird).
 It creates warmth and personal connection.